SoCXin/doc/docs/platforms/index.rst

 embedded boards are equipped with a particular microcontroller, each embedded board specifies what development platform it uses and this can not be changed.

-If a new board uses an architecture not in this list, a custom development platform can be created; see :ref:`platform_creating`.

 Embedded